vbocan/ipfees/article/IPFLang_CSI_Article.md

 This work addresses four fundamental questions regarding standardization of IP fee calculations.

 The first research question concerns language design: can a domain-specific language provide sufficient expressiveness for complex regulatory fee structures while remaining accessible to legal professionals without programming expertise?
-The second addresses interface standardization: what API design principles enable seamless integration with heterogeneous IP management systems while supporting evolving jurisdiction requirements?
+The second addresses formal correctness: what static guarantees can a type system and verification framework provide for multi-currency regulatory calculations?
 The third focuses on validation and accuracy: how can DSL-based fee calculations achieve verifiable accuracy across diverse jurisdictions with distinct regulatory frameworks?
-The fourth explores cross-domain applicability: to what extent does an IP fee calculation standard generalize to adjacent regulatory domains sharing similar computational patterns?
+The fourth explores interface standardization: what API design principles enable seamless integration with heterogeneous IP management systems?

-This paper presents IPFLang (Intellectual Property Fees Language), a domain-specific language standard for multi-jurisdiction fee calculations, with four principal contributions.
-The first contribution is the language specification presented in Section 3, providing a formal definition of IPFLang syntax, semantics, and type system using EBNF grammar.
-The language provides declarative fee computation blocks, explicit input type declarations, temporal operators for date-dependent calculations, and multi-currency primitives.
-The second contribution comprises the API standards detailed in Section 4, offering a comprehensive REST API design conforming to OpenAPI 3.0, including endpoint specifications, JSON schema definitions, authentication mechanisms, and integration patterns enabling interoperability with commercial IP management platforms.
-The third contribution is the reference implementation described in Section 5, an open-source IPFees system released under GPLv3 demonstrating IPFLang execution with MongoDB-based jurisdiction storage, three-tier currency conversion, and Docker-based deployment.
-The architecture supports extensibility through plugin interfaces and module systems.
-The fourth contribution is the multi-jurisdiction validation presented in Section 6, featuring independent expert verification across 118 jurisdictions confirming dollar-accurate calculations validated against official USPTO, EPO, WIPO, and JPO fee schedules.
-Performance benchmarks demonstrate 23.5μs core engine execution and 240-320ms multi-jurisdiction response times.
+This paper presents IPFLang (Intellectual Property Fees Language), a domain-specific language standard for multi-jurisdiction fee calculations, with five principal contributions.
+The first contribution is the language specification presented in Section 3, providing a formal definition of IPFLang syntax using EBNF grammar, with declarative fee computation blocks, explicit input type declarations, temporal operators for date-dependent calculations, and multi-currency primitives.
+The second contribution is the formal type system and verification framework also in Section 3, featuring a currency-aware type system that prevents cross-currency arithmetic errors at compile time, along with static completeness and monotonicity verification ensuring fee definitions cover all valid inputs and behave predictably.
+The third contribution comprises the API standards detailed in Section 4, offering a comprehensive REST API design conforming to OpenAPI 3.0, including endpoint specifications, JSON schema definitions, and integration patterns enabling interoperability with commercial IP management platforms.
+The fourth contribution is the reference implementation described in Section 5, an open-source IPFees system released under GPLv3 demonstrating IPFLang execution with 266 tests validating type safety and verification correctness.
+The fifth contribution is the multi-jurisdiction validation presented in Section 6, featuring independent expert verification across 118 jurisdictions confirming dollar-accurate calculations validated against official USPTO, EPO, WIPO, and JPO fee schedules.

 ### 1.4 Paper Organization

 Section 2 surveys related work in IP data standards, legal domain DSLs, and API standardization efforts.
-Section 3 presents the complete IPFLang specification including formal grammar and semantics.
+Section 3 presents the complete IPFLang specification including formal grammar, currency-aware type system, and verification semantics.
 Section 4 details REST API design and integration patterns.
 Section 5 describes the reference implementation architecture.
 Section 6 validates accuracy and performance across 118 jurisdictions.
 Section 7 presents integration scenarios and cross-domain applicability.
 Section 8 discusses standardization implications and adoption strategies.
 Section 9 concludes with impact assessment and future directions.

 ---